2 teens injured while hiking at Lost Creek Falls in Provo Canyon | Gephardt Daily

 PROVO, Utah, June 24, 2023 (Gephardt Daily) — Two 16-year-olds were injured while hiking Saturday afternoon at Lost Creek Falls in Provo Canyon.

-A 16-year-old girl fell approximately 15-20 feet and sustained back and neck injuries that were not life-threatening, the Utah County Sheriff’s Office stated on social media.
-A 16-year-old boy fell 5-6 feet and sustained foot lacerations, according to the sheriff’s office.
+A 16-year-old boy fell approximately 15-20 feet and sustained back and neck injuries that were not life-threatening, the Utah County Sheriff’s Office stated on social media.
+A 16-year-old girl fell 5-6 feet and sustained foot lacerations, according to the sheriff’s office.

-Search and rescue crews and Provo fire officials assisted the injured hikers before they were hoisted down the mountain by Intermountain Life Flight, officials said.
+Search and rescue crews and Provo fire officials assisted the injured hikers before they were hoisted down the mountain by Intermountain Life Flight and Utah Department of Public Safety helicopters, officials said.

-The 16-year-old girl was transported by ambulance to Timpanogos Regional Hospital in Orem.
+The 16-year-old boy was transported by ambulance to Timpanogos Regional Hospital in Orem.

 Another teen was with the two injured hikers and provided information about their injuries and whereabouts to emergency dispatchers, according to the sheriff’s office.